microsoft/demikernel/scripts/windows/README.md

 ## Run Client Program

-Run `run-client.ps1` from the repository root directory
+Run `run-client.ps1` from the repository root directory (using a Powershell terminal).

 ## Run Server Program

-Run `run-server.ps1` from the repository root directory
+Run `run-server.ps1` from the repository root directory (using a Powershell terminal).